callmecavs/string-dom/README.md

 )
 ```

-Adds the following HTML to the `body`:
+Both the above generate the following HTML (as a string), then add it to the `body`:

 ```html
 <div class="wrapper">